 Dr. Regan opened an education consulting & technology development company, PLAY: Technologies in Education.
 The consulting firm was established to support a patent-pending technology project she is working on.
 Her systems-based technology infrastructure tracks real-time student engagement data while simultaneously promoting Developmentally Appropriate Practice and accountability.
 The patent is at the end of the three-year process and should be awarded in the next several months.
 The trademarks PLAYTM, and PLAY: Promoting Learning and Accountability with Young Children/YouthTM.
 The trademarks are published by the US Patent & Trademark Office, one of which was recently awarded.

 Dr. Regan loves her work and spending time with her family in her quite time at home.
-She loves writing, photography, drawing and design, acting, singing, nature, horseback riding, and most of all spending time with her family.
-Dr. Regan is excited to be learning the game of golf and dreams of one day living a simple farm and ranch life with her family and return to writing.
+She loves writing, photography, drawing and design, acting, singing, nature, horseback riding, running, and yoga.
+Dr. Regan loves spending time with her family.

 Dr. Regan Represents Nevada in Washington, DC